umbraco/UmbracoDocs/13/umbraco-forms/developer/ajaxforms.md

 The `contentId` and `culture` parameters are optional.
 If provided they will be used to customize the response for the current page and language respectively.

-Similarly the `additionalData` dictionary is optional.
+Similarly, the `additionalData` dictionary is optional.
 This data is associated with the created record and made available within workflows.

 In the case of a validation error, a 422 "Unprocessable Entity" status code will be returned, along with a response similar to the following: